 The Graham School is a public high school chartered by the State of Ohio and attendance by any student living within the state of Ohio is without charge.
-However, there is a \$35/student school fee.
+However, there is a \$35 student school fee.
 Some courses and activities also require students to pay an additional fee.
-These fees cover materials used, workbooks, other study aids, and activity costs.
-These fees will be disclosed in detail during Course Advertising and prior to the activity.
+These fees cover materials, workbooks, other study aids, and activity costs.
+These fees will be disclosed in detail prior to the activity.